 Students should check the My Grades section of Blackboard frequently to confirm that all grades have been recorded correctly.
-Any potential discrepancy should be discussed with the instructor immediately; questions or issues related to grades should be raised during office hours.
-Furthermore, any grade issue must be resolved within five calendar days from the date the grade is posted; otherwise, the grade will not be changed.
+Any potential discrepancy should be discussed with the instructor or one of the teaching assistants immediately.
+Questions or issues related to grades should be raised during office hours and must be resolved within ten calendar days from the date the grade is posted; otherwise, the grade will not be changed.